gadegbe/instant_news/readme.md

 - ### Don't use SwiftUI with MVVM

-I would like to use SwiftUI because is modern of offer a more intuitive approach by introducing declarative programming, but as a constraint of the specifications was to use MVVM, we can't use it.
+I would like to use SwiftUI because is modern and offer a more intuitive approach by introducing declarative programming, but as a constraint of the specifications was to use MVVM, we can't use it.
 Use SwiftUI with a view model is over-engineering as the data binding was already declared in the views and SwiftUI takes the responsability to update the UI when a event is triggered, use of a view model or a controller is very useless